 It is imperative, now more than ever, that the NOSB develop recommendations requiring stringent enforcement of existing regulations and develop additional regulatory oversight procedures.
-This Comment addresses the following questions the NOSB posed on import oversight.
+While this deliberation is taking place the NOSB should recommend that the NOP engage, immediately, in emergency rulemaking on an interim basis.
+This comment addresses the following questions the NOSB posed on import oversight: